Water quality

 A rosette sampler is used for collecting water samples in deep water, such as the Great Lakes or oceans, for water quality testing.

 Water quality refers to the chemical, physical, and biological characteristics of water based on the standards of its usage.
 It is most frequently used by reference to a set of standards against which compliance, generally achieved through treatment of the water, can be assessed.
 The most common standards used to monitor and assess water quality convey the health of ecosystems, safety of human contact, extent of water pollution and condition of drinking water.
 Water quality has a significant impact on water supply and often determines supply options.

 Impacts on public health

 Over time, there has been increasing recognition of the importance of drinking water quality and its impact on public health.
 This has led to increasing protection and management of water quality.

 The understanding of the links between water quality and health continues to grow and highlight new potential health crises: from the chronic impacts of infectious diseases on child development through stunting to new evidence on the harms from known contaminants, such as manganese with growing evidence of neurotoxicity in children.
 In addition, there are many emerging water quality issues—such as microplastics, perfluorinated compounds, and antimicrobial resistance.

-Categories
+Categories of Water quality

 The parameters for water quality are determined by the intended use.
 Work in the area of water quality tends to be focused on water that is treated for potability, industrial/domestic use, or restoration (of an environment/ecosystem, generally for health of human/aquatic life).